esakal/react-workshop/workshop-guides/1-novice/novice-1.md

 - [ ] in `.gitignore` add `.env`. also add such a file under root
 - [ ] unless you plan to actually write tests, remove any `test` files under `src`

+Once completed, you can review the suggested solution [here](https://github.com/esakal/react-workshop/pull/18)

 ## Why to use CRA?
 - Developments process
 	- flexible project scaffolding.
 Decide between npm/yarn and javascript/typescript.